CharlieMorgan90/Predicting-NFL-Outcomes-Using-ML/README.md

 ## Field Goals and Game Strategy

-- A three-point lead impacts far more than the scoreboard; it reshapes the entire game:
+The significance of a three-point lead extends far beyond the scoreboard—it reshapes the game.
+A small lead alters coaching decisions, clock management, and defensive aggression.
-  - Alters coaching decisions.
-  - Influences clock management.
-  - Affects defensive aggression.

-### Consider This Scenario:
+#### Consider This Scenario:
 - **Situation:** 7:50 left in the 4th quarter, tied game, 1st down at your 30-yard line:
   - **Win probability if tied:** 58%.
   - **Down by a field goal:** Drops to 33%.